-Code of Confidentiality
+Duty of Confidentiality

-81.020.
-All welfare work conducted within the Army is to be conducted within the 'Code of Confidentiality'.
-Confidentiality is the protection of personal information.
+81.033.
+General.
 A duty of confidence arises when one person discloses information to another in circumstances where it is reasonable to expect that the information will be held in confidence.
-It is a legal obligation that is derived from case law and a requirement established within professional codes of conduct (eg doctors, solicitors, chaplains, professional welfare staff).
+It is a legal obligation that is derived from case law and a requirement established within professional codes of conduct (e.g. doctors, solicitors, chaplains, professional welfare staff).
+Although personnel staff acting in the provision of welfare are not subject to professional codes of conduct they are expected to adhere to the spirit of such professional codes and must operate within the bounds of the law.
+SU's entrust welfare providers with, or allow welfare providers to gather, sensitive information relating to their wellbeing and other matters as part of their seeking welfare support.
+They do so in confidence, and they have the legitimate expectation that staff will respect their privacy and act appropriately.